tibetiroka/project-MCM/README.md

 # Licensing

 This game is distributed under [GNU General Public License version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).
 This includes all source files, documentation, assets, runtime files, or any other content unless otherwise noted.
+This license is present in the license files (in [root](https://github.com/DartProductions/project-MCM/blob/engine-dev/LICENSE) and in [extract](https://github.com/DartProductions/project-MCM/blob/engine-dev/src/main/resources/extract/LICENSE)).

 There are some files that are _not_ distributed under that license by us.